BoatsandJoes/tri-twist/README.md

 	Multiplayer:
 		vs cpu
-		GGPO is a C++ module so I could compile the engine with both modules, or remove FMod, or change to FMod GDNative Could have people play 2 single player games side by side and see who wins, either playing a game to completion and seeing who did better, or going over a certain score differential
+		GGPO is a C++ module so I could compile the engine with both modules, or remove FMod, or change to FMod GDNative When searching/connecting it should say "Triangulating an opponent" Could have people play 2 single player games side by side and see who wins, either playing a game to completion and seeing who did better, or going over a certain score differential
 		Could have item attacks/buffs like:
 			match anything and whatever matches, mass replace that color with a random other color (probably making a big clear)